JustinOros/anker-shelly-bridge/docs/TESTING.md

 ## Before publishing

-- [ ] `device-profiles/` and `state/` are gitignored (the generated `.gitignore` covers this, but verify — profiles contain your serial numbers)
+- [ ] `device-profiles/` and `state/` are gitignored (the generated `.gitignore` covers this, but verify, since profiles contain your serial numbers)
 - [ ] `notifications.yaml` is not committed
 - [ ] no `.env` in the repo
 - [ ] `git log -p | grep -i -E "password|token|@gmail|user_key"` comes back empty